raspberrypilearning/top-5-emoji-list/en/step_6.md

 **Test:** Your star-struck emoji 🤩 should bounce 3 times each time your load the page.

+**Debug:**

+--- collapse ---

+---
+title: An emoji in the list is bouncing instead of one in the header!
+---

+You need to add `bounceme` to an emoji in the `<header>` not the emoji in the `<ol>`.

+--- /collapse ---

 --- /task ---

 When you look at a webpage, the part that is visible to you is called the **viewport**.
 A mobile phone will have a much smaller viewport than a desktop computer screen.

-Your project already has code to control the viewport's size and scale to adapt to the device width.
-You can use viewport in animations to make the animation change to fit the user's viewport.
+Your project already has code to control the **viewport** size and scale to adapt to the device width.
+You can use viewport in animations to make the animation change to fit the viewport.

 --- task ---